ttu/json-flatfile-datastore/README.md

 await collection.UpdateOneAsync(e => e.Id == 12, patchExpando);
 ```

+##### Limitations

+Dictionaries won't work with Updates.
+This is becauses dictionaries and objects are similiar when serialized to JSON, so serialization creates an ExpandoObject from Dictionary.

+Update's are mainly meant to be used with HTTP PATCH, so normally Replace is easier and better way to update data.

 #### Delete

-`DeleteOne` and `DeleteOneAsync` will remove first object that matches the filter.
-Method returns true if item(s) found with filter.
+`DeleteOne` and `DeleteOneAsync` will remove the first object that matches the filter.
+Method returns true if item(s) found with the filter.

 ```csharp
 // Dynamic